OneHourTranslation/PHP-Client-Library/README.md

 ## Introduction ##

-One Hour Translation&trade; provides translation, proofreading and transcription services woldwide.
+One Hour Translation&trade; provides translation, proofreading and transcription services worldwide.
 The following API library allows customers to submit and monitor translation and proofreading jobs automatically and remotely.

 ## Preconditions and Dependencies  ##